 To book ‘Earth’ for your event, contact:

 Operation Earth is a national programme run in partnership with the UK Association for Science and Discovery Centres (ASDC), which engages children and their families with environmental science using hands-on activities, experiments, public shows and meet-the-expert sessions.
-Having already engaged with over 200,000 children and adults, Operation Earth is now in Phase 2.5, with 11 science centres and museums participating.

 - Earthy, our planet Earth costume character with its very own ice cap